martin-at-orchard/Pi-DoorSensor/README.md

 ### Install the operating system

-* Download Rapsberry Pi OS (32-bit) Lite from [the Raspberry Pi Website](https://www.raspberrypi.org/downloads/raspberry-pi-os/)
+* Download the Raspberry Pi Imager [the Raspberry Pi Website](https://www.raspberrypi.org/software)
+* Install it on your computer
+* Run the Raspberry Pi Imager
+* Under CHOOSE OS pick Raspberry Pi OS (other) then pick Raspberry Pi OS Lite (32-bit)
+* Under CHOOSE STORAGE pick the SSD or SD card you will be using
+* Press CTRL-SHIFT-X to bring up the customization menu
+* Set the host name to doorsensorpi (or something similar)
+* Click enable SSH and select Use password authentication
+* Ensure Set username and password is checked
+* Set the Username to pi
+* Set the Password to the pi's login password
+* Configure wifi (and set the credentials, WiFi country) if running over wifi or not if plugged into Ethernet
+* Check Set locale settings
+* Change timezone to America/Vancouver with Keyboard layout us
+* Check the Skip first-run wizard
+* Click Save
-* Install it on the SSD using [belenaEtcher](https://www.balena.io/etcher/) or some other software
+* Click Write to burn the image to the SSD or SD card
 * Connect the Raspberry Pi to:
   * HDMI Monitor (need mini HDMI to HDMI cable)
   * Powered Speakers to the 3.5mm audio jack